- Home

 Once the data are calibrated, they are put through a quality control (QC) process.
 This process removes data when the sensor is malfunctioning.
 Each Purple Air is also compared to all nearby sensors to see if it is reading within the range measured by the whole group.
 If a sensor is reading well, the sensor is assigned a high confidence value.
 This confidence value is in the popup that shows up after clicking on a Purple Air site.
 The higher the confidence, the higher quality the data are.
 Sensors with low confidence have circle markers that are more transparent.

 Purple Airs are just one of many types of air sensors.
 To learn more check out our sensor page.
-We chose to focus on the Purple Airs for our sensor map since there are a large number of them reporting public data.

 View the Air Quality Sensor Map.